 Multiple shows daily.
 Check in the park for show times.

 This attraction is included in the regular day-time admission and can be enjoyed by all guests during the day.

 Trick or Treat is not part of Halloween Horror Nights 7.
-Another show, The Laboratorium will be performed during Halloween Horror Nights 7 event nights.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Another show, The Laboratorium will be performed during Halloween Horror Nights 7 event nights.Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.